smudger/blog-client/content/posts/implementing-validation-in-the-ddd-paradigm.md

 Joanne's trying to book a ticket from Berlin to Cape Town to visit relatives.
 But that's a catch.
 She's a bit of a technophobe and she doesn't have an email address.
 What do we do now?
 Refuse to let her fly with our airline because unless she creates an airline ticket?
 Probably not a great business decision.
 Create a new aggregate for passengers without email addresses, a TechnophobicPassenger?
 Then, even current passengers would start being divided along contours which do not exist in the real world domain.
 Not very DDD-y.

-This is the problem Jeffrey and Jimmy are raising with our initial definition.
-We've placed a restriction on our passenger aggregate, which is only actually a restriction required by one use case, our email spamming module.
-They argue it's better to group the restrictions with the operation that requires them.
-Furthermore, even our initial statement regarding confirming validity of aggregates is somewhat flawed.
-Jimmy writes

-> Instead of answering the question, “Is this object valid?”, try and answer the question, “Can this operation be performed?**”**.

 This sounds very appealing to our ticket booking system.
 Now, our legacy passengers and all the Joannes of the world can still be classified as passengers using the same aggregate, just like they are in the real world domain.
 Rather than the passenger aggregate, it is now the responsibility of the email spamming module to confirm that a passenger has an email address.
 If a passenger doesn't have an email address, it is now up to the email spamming module to handle the passenger in the way it sees fit.
 It's probably no big deal, perhaps we try sending them our marketing detritus via post instead?
 Retro.

-This approach does have some other nice advantages.
-In our previous definition, we neglected to mention some other validations that we might want to perform.
-We need to consider rules between aggregates.

-In order to Each domestic flight must have a destination and an arrival airport in the same country.
-Domains are full of business rules that span aggregates. **These kind of validations would be pretty gross to implement inside an aggregate as we would have to pass it a reference to another aggregate, which is something we should attempt to avoid wherever possible (link to why?).
-However, implementing these validations in a service, next to the logic that requires them to be satisfied, is much nicer.
-Not only do can we have easy access to all the aggregates we require, but we've also nicely encapsulated the logic and the validation for that logic in one place.
-Nice.**

 Well, apart from all our old issues come back.
 Everyone using the product aggregate now has to handle negative stock counts again.
 Greg Young offers the answer.
 They conclude that there is truth to both approaches.
 In fact, there are two distinct concepts we should be interested in validating.